cristibalan/braid/README.md

     braid diff lib/grit > grit.patch

+Alternatively you can push changes back to the source directory directly using the following command.
+The command will push the changes to the branch `myproject_customizations` that has been branched off the source branch (`master` in this example).
+Omit the `--branch` argument to push directly to the source branch.

+    braid push lib/grit --branch myproject_customizations

 Once those changes have been applied to grit you probably want to update your local version of grit again.

     braid update lib/grit